Combination Therapy for High Cholesterol - Statins and Another Drug

 Caduet is Pfizer’s entry to the combination therapy market.
 A combination of atorvastatin (which Pfizer sells under the name Lipitor) and amlodipine (Norvasc), this product contains both a statin and a calcium channel blocker high pressure drug.
-As these are often comorbid conditions (happen in the same person), the pill presents an easy go-to for the doctor, and perhaps increases compliance by patients (fewer pills to take).
-As both these drugs are available as generics and will be more widely available as generics in the future (and the cost for generic atorvastatin is expected to fall), it is probably cheaper to get the two drugs separately as generics.
+As high cholesterol and hypertension are often comorbid (happen in the same person), the pill presents an easy go-to for the doctor, and perhaps increases compliance by patients (fewer pills to take)..

 Vytorin is a combination of simvastatin and ezetimibe.
-Simvastatin is a statin (the most widely used one) and ezetimibe is a drug that inhibits the absorption of cholesterol through the digestive system Vytorin was approved by the FDA in 2004.
-The advertising stresses that Vytorin fights cholesterol levels two ways: both by reducing the amount of cholesterol produced in the body and by reducing the cholesterol that enters through the diet.
+Simvastatin is a statin (the most widely used one) and ezetimibe is a drug that inhibits the absorption of cholesterol through the digestive system The advertising stresses that Vytorin fights cholesterol levels two ways: both by reducing the amount of cholesterol produced in the body and by reducing the cholesterol that enters through the diet.
 Ezetimibe is sold as a separate drug (under the name Zetia), but the consensus recommended treatment for hypercholesterolemia is a statin.
 Some doctors prescribe ezetimibe for some of their patients, whether because those patients who cannot tolerate statins.or because they want a second-line of defense..
 Vytorin is marketed in Europe under the name Inegy.)

 An early study (2005) found Vytorin was more effective than atorvastatin at both reducing LDL levels and increasing HDL levels.

-A 2008 study showed showed that the Vytorin was no better than simvastatin alone in preventing the build-up of plaque on blood vessels.
+A 2008 study showed that the Vytorin was no better than simvastatin alone in preventing the build-up of plaque on blood vessels.
 Zetia lowers serum LDL but does not increase HDL or reduce inflammation the way statins do.
 The study raises the question of what kind of cholesterol control is useful.
 Vytorin does reduce LDL levels, but the question of whether it reduces mortality risk better (for people with no history of cardiovascular problems) than single-mode treatment is not clear.